Knowledge base

 2. deleteheader "Subject"; and addheader "Subject" "${1}${3}";: deletes the existing subject and adds a new subject with the captured parts.

-1. addheader "Subject" "[SL-Devel] ${1}";: adds a prefix "[SL-Devel]" to the subject if it is not already present.
+1. addheader "Subject" "[SL-Devel] ${1}";: adds a "[SL-Devel]" prefix to the subject if it is not already present.

-• Make sure that the folder Mail List/SL-Devel already exists in your inbox.
+• Make sure the folder "Mail List/SL-Devel" already exists in your inbox.

 Has this FAQ been helpful?